Fine Needle Biopsy

 A biopsy is a procedure to remove a tissue sample.
 In a fine needle biopsy (FNB), fluid and cells are removed with a thin, hollow needle.

-This biopsy is used to evaluate organ or tumor tissue.
-The sample may show abnormal cells, disease, infection, or inflammation.
+FNB is used to study organ or tumor tissue.
+The sample may show unusual cells, disease, infection, or inflammation.

 FNB may also be done to find out how certain treatments are working.

-Complications are rare, but no procedure is completely free of risk.
-The potential complications will depend on the location of the biopsy.
-Your doctor will review a list of possible complications, which may include:
+Problems are rare, but no procedure is free of risk.
+The problems you may have will depend on the site of the FNB.
+Your doctor will review a list of problems, which may include:

 Prior to Procedure